ErikElcsics/OpenCV-Read-Image-Read-Video-and-Use-Webcam-Beginner-Computer-Vision/README.md

         break

-🔍 **Explanation**:
-This section loads a video file and displays it frame by frame.
-It keeps looping until the video ends or you press **'q'** to quit.

 ## 🎥 **Read Webcam**
 🔍 **Explanation**:
 This section accesses your computer’s webcam, captures video in real-time, and displays it.
 You can exit the video feed by pressing **'q'**.

-python
 import cv2  # Import OpenCV

 # Set desired frame width and height